|

 Veldkornet A.G.E.
 Pienaar and

+Here the battered Boer warriors could build shelters with material from the mine.
 Women of the town made clothes for the Boers from curtains and the linen ceilings of their houses.
+Food supplies could be bought from the black people in

 the area.
-But, for that the war commissioner Willy Barter, needed money.
+But, for that the war commissioner Willy Barter, needed money. |

 |